anywr-group-recruitement/java-spring-security-test/README.md

 -	Secure API after login using JWT generated token.
--	Get the list of students with the following: o	Filters: Class Name and/or Teacher Full Name o	All Students list will be returned in case of no filters value o	Paginated
+-	Get the list of students with the following:
+    - Filters: Class Name and/or Teacher Full Name
+    - All Students list will be returned in case of no filters value
+    - Paginated
 -	Unit testing (Optional if you have time)

 ## Code delivery